Deadwood, South Dakota Sportsbooks

 - In-play: Bets made on an event that is in-progress.

 There will be a decision as to the types of sports that may be on the boards at Deadwood sportsbooks.
 This may include football, basketball, baseball, hockey, boxing, mixed martial arts, auto racing, golf, tennis and anything else lawmakers may agree on permitting.
-The discussion as to whether mobile betting will be allowed would be part of this discussion, as well as whether it includes any college sports.

 The constitutional amendment also opens the door for sports betting at the state’s reservation casinos.
 South Dakota tribes would not need to pay taxes on the winnings from sportsbooks.
 Deadwood operators would pay a nine percent tax, most of which goes towards preserving the historic city.